businessdirectmedia/bdmcode/readme.txt

 To install this Software follow the Instructions below :

-..
-To follow soon

-1. Bownload the latest copy of the software form our website http://www.businessdirectmedia.org
+1. Download the latest copy of the software form our website http://www.businessdirectmedia.org

 2. Copy all the files to your servers folder where you would like to run the